Marcher Apple Network

 As learning from developing and managing our collection may be of interest and use to other groups we give a summary of how things have evolved and the rationale for changes.

-Visiting and working in all our orchards is best arranged with prior permission by contacting the Membership Secretary or Secretary.
+Visiting and working in our orchard is best arranged with prior permission by contacting secretary@marcherapple.net.

-Paramor is owned by MAN and is our principle collection on about 2.2 ha.
-There are 141 standard M25 trees mainly of local heritage varieties including those described in Welsh Marches Pomona and Apples of the Welsh Marches.
-Another 107 trees in the ‘Nursery’ area are of trees grown on semi-dwarfing MM106 bringing earlier fruiting for enabling identification (or confirmation of identification) of them.
-There is an active volunteer group that works in the orchard.
+Paramor is owned by MAN and is our principle collection on about 2.2 ha (5 acres).
+There are over 160 standard M25 trees mainly of local heritage varieties including those described in Welsh Marches Pomona and Apples of the Welsh Marches.
+Another 140 trees in the ‘Nursery’ area are of trees grown on semi-dwarfing MM106 bringing earlier fruiting for enabling identification (or confirmation of identification) of them.
+An active volunteer group works in the orchard – we are always looking for more so please contact secretary@marcherapple.net if you are interested.

-We are planning to remove nearly half the trees in the nursery area and some in the main area as they have been found to be ones commonly available and from out-of-area.
-In place we’ll plant some more trees in the nursery area that have been recently found or others from member orchards, ones that we are still seeking to identify.
-Some recently accreditted local varieties will be planted.
+A few years ago we removed nearly half the trees in the nursery area and some in the main area as they have been found to be ones commonly available and from out-of-area.
+In place we planted some more trees in the nursery area that have been recently found or others from member orchards that we are still seeking to identify.
+Some recently-accredited local varieties were also planted.

-Grass is cut typically once every three weeks, the cost of which is one of our major expenditures.
-Standard trees are pruned once a year in mid-summer for slowing growth and reducing risk of disease.
-Tree is the nursery area pruned on an exceptional basis as they are not expected to remain for more than 10 years.
+Grass cutting is changing with us moving to a more infrequent cutting regime and development of a year-round meadow to encourage pollinating insects.
+We prune the standard trees once a year (join the working party!) in mid-summer for slowing growth and reducing risk of disease.
+Trees in the nursery area pruned by exception as they are not expected to remain for more than 10 to 20 years.

 Tredomen

-Our first orchard was at Tredomen on 0.6 has of land, that the landowner generously has allowed us to use.
+Tredomen was our first orchard on 0.6 has of land that the landowner generously allowed us to use.
 When planting began in 1995, the main function of the orchard was to provide a site where interesting apples which we could not name might be cultivated and studied.
 To help with their identification we occasionally had scions from the NFC, e.g. Dr Harvey, Arthur Barnes, King of Tompkins County, Scotch Bridget and Yorkshire Greening.
 At the time there was confusion over the identity of certain varieties we encountered in local orchards, notably Scotch Bridget, King’s Acre Bountiful, Catshead and Dr Harvey.
 We were shown trees said to be “Costards” at Winforton and Eardisland which turned out, after study, to be Scotch Bridget.
 Several “Catsheads” eventually proved to be Lord Derby.
 That’s the reason we now have multiple copies of some varieties and also relatively ‘common’ ones among local traditional ones that we wish to preserve.

-We now have 188 trees growing on MM106 rootstock and another 22 on M26 rootstock.
+There are 180 trees growing on MM106 rootstock and another 16 on M26 rootstock.

-It has been an incredibly useful orchard for MAN, enabling us to accumulate a collection, gain experience, build contacts, help volunteers.
-Yet is has now some drawbacks, nearly half of the trees are common from out-of-area, it is in a frost hollow, canker is prevalent, it is remote from more populated areas, and planting spaces are largely full.
+It has traditionally been an incredibly useful orchard for MAN, enabling us to accumulate a collection, gain experience, build contacts, help volunteers.
+Yet it now has some drawbacks: nearly half of the trees are common from out-of-area, it is in a frost hollow, canker is prevalent, it is remote from more populated areas, and planting spaces are largely full.

 Ty Glyn

 With the success of growing trees on dwarfing rootstock, and support from F P Matthews, we accepted an opportunity to establish and develop a new orchard of cordon trees on M26 rootstock at Ty Glyn, near Hay-on-Wye, on a member’s land.
-There is a 25-year lease which gives volunteers confidence that their hard work won’t evaporate tomorrow.
+The lease of this land has now ceased and work on this collection is to maintain in the immediate future with many of the varieties copied now elsewhere, development of a similar set up at Paramor is being planned.
+Volunteers still work on this site and access has been promised for the foreseeable future.

 • About Us